 This means that only parts of word rhyme.
 In ‘Plenty’ there are examples of end rhymes with assonance (vowel rhyme) and consonance (consonant rhyme).
 A few examples include lines one and four of stanza two which end with the “—t” sound as well as lines one and two of stanza four with the “—d” sound.

-Assonance is clearly seen throughout these piece and most prominently within the lines.
+Assonance is clearly seen throughout these pieces and most prominently within the lines.
 The vowel sounds repeat themselves at the beginning, and inside words.
 One example is the “a” sound in the line, “and anchored down, in anger at some fault –“ in stanza two.
 Or, line four of stanza six with the line, “our old compliant co-conspirators.”

 One of the most important themes of this piece is time (similar to the theme in Time by Percy Bysshe Shelley).
 It is seen through the change in the speaker’s perspective, especially when it comes to her past.
 The passage of time transforms her image of her mother, as well as that of her sisters, from when she was a child till now.
-This theme relates to anther that is perhaps even more important, that of relationships.
+This theme relates to another that is perhaps even more important: relationships.
 The poem touches on a number of relationships, such as those between the speaker and her siblings and the speaker and her mother.
-There are a couple different versions of these relationships and they evolve and change with the speaker’s age.
+There are a couple of different versions of these relationships and they evolve and change with the speaker’s age.